SparkinSoftware/TRUBL/README.md

 4. Create a `.env` file and add your Supabase key.

 ## Usage
-The Truble App enhances maintenance management within organizations through a user-friendly ticketing system.
+The TRUBL App enhances maintenance management within organizations through a user-friendly ticketing system.
 It's designed with distinct portals for different user roles, improving the efficiency and effectiveness of handling maintenance requests.

 - **Administrators**: Gain an overview of all maintenance activities, manage user roles and ticket assignments, and access analytical tools for insights into maintenance trends.
 - **Technicians**: View and manage maintenance tickets, communicate with employees through a real-time chat feature, and update ticket statuses as they progress.